MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Rename-Item.md

 for the value of the **NewName** parameter, unless the path is identical to the path specified in the **Path** parameter.
 Otherwise, only a new name is permitted.

-This example attempts to rename the `project.txt` file in the current directory to `old-project.txt` in the `D:\Archive` directory.
-The result is the error shown in the output.

 ```powershell
 Rename-Item -Path "project.txt" -NewName "d:\archive\old-project.txt"
 ```